glujan/WrUT/circuits/README.md

-# circuits
+Originally created in May 2013

-Basic electronic circuits
+Basic electronic circuits.

-It was made for for classes on Wrocław University of Technology in 2013.

 To run it use attached [Logisim jar](logisim-generic-2.7.1.jar) (GPL licensed) or download it from an offical [website](http://www.cburch.com/logisim/).